Deveesh-Shetty/GitaVerse/README.md

 # GitaVerse

-A browser extension, which gives a verse from Bhagwad Gita.
-(Future) Website for Bhagwad Gita
+A browser extension, which gives a verse from Bhagavad Gita.
+(Future) Website for Bhagavad Gita

 ## Tech Stack
 - Next.js